 Yin Ho is a Brooklyn-based artist and writer interested in value systems and methods of exchange via technology, belief, and care.
 Recent shows include “Cucumber Skin Jacket, ” a solo exhibition at Appendix Gallery in Columbus, OH, and “Science Window, ” a three-person show at Kayoko Yuki in Tokyo, JP.
 Her work was recently added to the Centre Georges Pompidou permanent collection.
-A graduate of the ITP program at NYU Tisch School of the Arts and the London School of Economics, she is a member of An/other New York, a collective of Asian and Asian American cultural producers, and a former co-director of Tiger Strikes Asteroid, a network of artist-run non-profit galleries.
+A graduate of the ITP program at NYU Tisch School of the Arts and the London School of Economics, she is a part of An/other New York, a collective of Asian and Asian American cultural workers, and a former member of Tiger Strikes Asteroid, a group of artist-run, non-profit galleries.
 Her critical writing has appeared in Rhizome and Artforum, among others.